yegor256/blog/_posts/2015/mar/2015-03-26-jaxb-vs-xembly.md

 The beauty of this solution is that the internals of the object are not exposed via getters and the object is fully in charge of the XML marshalling process.
-In addition, the complexity of these directives may be very high &mdash; much higher than the rather cumbersome [annotations]({% pst 2016/apr/2016-04-12-java-annotations-are-evil %}) of JAXB.
+In addition, the complexity of these directives may be very high&mdash;much higher than the rather cumbersome [annotations]({% pst 2016/apr/2016-04-12-java-annotations-are-evil %}) of JAXB.

 Xembly is an open-source project, so feel free to submit your questions